proyecto26/TheJobInterviewGuide/JOB_OFFERS.md

 - Better Role:
 I've accepted another position that aligns more with my professional career goals.
 I sincerely appreciate the offer and want to express my gratitude for the chance to meet your team.
 But after careful consideration, I know this opportunity isn't the right fit for my career trajectory.

-- Option A:
 Thank you again for your time and I wish you all the best in finding someone suitable for the position.

-- Option B:
-Thanks again for your time and offer.
-I wish you the best of luck in your search for a great professional for this role.

 Kind regards,\
 **[Name]**\